Global Crop Monitor

 Global Climate Influences

-Reflecting a La Niña influence, the July to September seasonal forecasts indicate above-normal precipitation in India, the Maritime Continent, northern East Africa, and Central America.
-During late 2024 to early 2025, La Niña conditions would raise the chances of below-average precipitation in East Africa, central-southern Asia, southern South America, the southern US, northern Mexico, and eastern East Asia.
-Above-average precipitation would become more likely in Southeast Asia, Australia, Southern Africa, and northern South America.
+La Niña typically raises the chances of below-average precipitation in eastern East Africa, central-southern Asia, southern South America, the southern United States, northern Mexico, and eastern East Asia.
+Above-average precipitation tends to become more likely in Southeast Asia, Australia, Southern Africa, and northern South America.

 Source: UCSB Climate Hazards Center